bluesky-social/proposals/0004-oauth/README.md

-# Proposal: OAuth 2.0 for the AT protocol
+# 0004 OAuth 2.0 for the AT Protocol

-Matthieu Sieben.
-Devin Ivy.
-Daniel Holmgren.
-Bluesky.

-February 2024
+_This proposal written by Matthieu Sieben, Devin Ivy, and Daniel Holmgren, on behalf of Bluesky.
+First posted in February 2024._

 ## Introduction